 What you need to make this recipe

-- Ham Steak – they can be found next to the whole roast hams at your local grocery store.
+• Ham Steak – they can be found next to the whole roast hams at your local grocery store.
 Ensure that the package says “fully cooked”, “cured”, or “hickory smoked”.
+For this recipe, we skip the bone-in pound ham slice and go for the smaller cured slices just like you would slice off a spiral sliced ham.

 Since the meat is already cooked, all you need to do is apply some heat.
-Here’s how to prep this Southern cola ham steak:
+Here’s how to prep these simple ham steaks:

 Heat one tablespoon of butter in a large skillet over medium-high heat, then add in the pork.